 It may not be apparent from perusing mainstream newspapers or watching the evening news, but the private sector’s capacity to save and pay off debt is inextricably linked to the government’s use of fiscal policy.
-Attempts to slash budget deficits will actually work against private-sector efforts to get debt under control.
-By directly subtracting from demand, fiscal contraction will have a negative impact on output, employment, income and therefore private saving, frustrating private-sector attempts to pay off debt.
+Attempts to slash budget deficits actually work against private-sector efforts to get debt under control.
+By directly subtracting from demand, fiscal contraction has a negative impact on output, employment, income and therefore private saving, frustrating private-sector attempts to pay off debt.

 The following accounting identity shows an aggregate relationship that must hold by definition for a closed economy, such as the global economy as a whole:

 In this identity, G is government expenditure, T is tax revenue, S is private saving and I is gross private investment.

 The left-hand side of the identity, G – T, is referred to as the budget deficit or government balance.
 The right-hand side, S – I, is referred to as net private saving or the private sector balance.